 - University of London v Prag (High Court, WTLR 705).
 Legal effect of documents and events transferring higher educational institution to university.
 Duties of university responsible for administering group of discrete entities.

-- Human Dignity Trust (First-tier Tribunal, WTLR 789).
+- Human Dignity Trust v Charity Commission for England and Wales (First-tier Tribunal, WTLR 789).
 Whether an institution established to challenge laws in overseas jurisdictions was established for charitable purposes only.

 - Marwaha v Singh (Court of Appeal, PTSR 1166).
 Charities, costs of litigation.